micaelaneus/strength-as-ccoty/README.md

 You instinctively know that the Lion’s remedy lies within its mouth, and therefore you must open the Lion’s jaws.
 It offers no resistance as you gently work your hands over its muzzle, and it willingly cooperates by opening wider and lolling out its tongue.
 You feel its hot breath on your knuckles and its saliva over your wrist as you reach down its throat.
 You reach so deeply into its guts that you feel one of its front teeth dig into your armpit.
 At that moment, your fingers brush against something the Lion obviously should not have swallowed.
 Somehow you find a way to reach one more inch so your hand can close around the object.
 Grasp it firmly and gently tug until the Lion’s gut releases it.
 Hold on to it as you carefully maneuver your arm out from inside the Lion.

 Relieved of this pain and seemingly happy to let you keep the object, the Lion gives you one last sign of its affection and gratitude before happily bounding away.
 As it disappears into the taller grasses, you examine the recovered object and instantly recognize it as enchanted with powerful magic.
-You know that it will help you overcome any obstacle and silence those nasty townspeople.
+You know that it will help you overcome any obstacle and silence the haters back in town.

 * You found the Lion’s Remedy.
 What does this object look like, and what powers does it give you?